ElixirCL/code_of_conduct/terminos_de_servicio/README_EN.md

 ## Privacy Policy

-For information about how we collect and use information about users of the Service, please check out our privacy policy available at [./politica_de_privacidad/README_EN.md](./politica_de_privacidad/README_EN.md)
+For information about how we collect and use information about users of the Service, please check out our privacy policy available at [Privacy Policy](../politica_de_privacidad/README_EN.md)

 ## Third-Party Services